TeddyGavi/TeddyGavi/README.md

 ### 💬 About Me
 - Web Development Graduate -- [Lighthouse Labs](https://www.lighthouselabs.ca/)

-- I am a Full Stack Web developer pivoting from 10 years in the Electrical Industry.
-I am a lifelong learner, convinced that technology is the future of human evolution.
-I am going to be part of the evolution.
-Utilizing modern technologies that simultaneously enhance the Developer and User experience, I create applications that are a pleasure to use and maintain.
+- Full Stack Web Developer transitioning from the Electrical industry.
+A lifelong learner that is interested in the future of AI/ML and its applications to develop solutions to common problems.
+Enjoy creating and developing apps that are easy to use and simple to maintain.

 - I live each day with a disciplined and persistent paradigm.
 I love challenges, puzzles of all types, and learning through failure.
 The profound sense of achievement when you turn a mistake into success is the purest form of motivation.